 National Laser Institute, an Industry Leader

 If you want to find out more about a career change to medical aesthetics, we invite you to the National Laser Institute.
-We offer advanced CME courses for medical professionals in search of a career change.
+We offer advanced CE/CME courses for medical professionals in search of a career change.
 National Laser Institute offers courses ranging in length from 2 days up to a two-week program.
 With this in mind, National Laser Institute’s courses are led by top injectors in both a classroom and a clinical setting.
 We invite you to dive into your new practice as a medical aesthetic injector and contact National Laser Institute today!

 “Finding your purpose isn’t only about making great money, it’s about so much more.
 It’s about tapping into your passions and chasing your dreams.” – Louis Silberman CEO